The

 he nailed them in place around the TARDIS, encasing it in a wooden sarcophagus.

 He didn’t need it.
-Wouldn’t need it for a very long time.
+He wouldn’t need it for a very long time.

 He lived on Forêt now.
 He was a citizen of Forêt.
 He had no